Betti numbers, betti diagram

 The usual case is with a grading over ZZ, when the Betti diagram is represented as a matrix.

-#2 Updated by John Abbott almost 3 years ago
+#2 Updated by John Abbott about 3 years ago

 - Status changed from New to In Progress